NikhilTilak/nikhiltilak.github.io/Data Projects.markdown

   <img src="../assets/brewxplorer.png" width="800" />
 </p>

-* Browse and search 3000+ breweries and pubs in the Unites States.
+* Designed and deployed an interactive web app that lets users browse and search 3000+ breweries and pubs in the United States.
-* Scraped and cleaned unstructured brewery data gathered from Wikipedia and other sources.
+* Scraped and cleaned unstructured brewery data gathered from Wikipedia and other web sources.
 *	Designed an interactive Dashboard using Dash/Plotly which was deployed to Heroku.